-5.6.5 Secondary/side lap fasteners for both site- and factory assembled GRP
+5.6.5 Secondary/side lap fasteners for both site- and factory assembled GRP b) GRP under metal

 Fixed in the crown of the sheet, with a minimum 4.8m diameter stitching fastener.
 A colour-matched integral head usually in a bright colour, for example Poppy Red is recommended with a minimum 14mm to 16mm diameter washer.